-• Personal handwritten letters are best, but emails are a good option if you are unable to send a letter by post.
+- Personal typed or handwritten letters are best, but emails are a good option if you are unable to send a letter by post.

-- If you have a religious affiliation, it would be helpful to state this and remind them that surveys consistently show that a majority of Christians support voluntary assisted dying (eg. the Vote Compass survey in May 2019 indicated that 77% of Catholics support assisted dying laws).
+- If you have a religious affiliation, it would be helpful to state this and remind them that surveys consistently show that a majority of Christians support voluntary assisted dying

-Provide your name, electoral address, phone number and an email address (if you have one).
+Provide your full name, residential address, phone number and an email address (if you have one).

 Click to see our FAQs on assisted dying laws